guptasoumya/Personalization-of-sales-email/README.md

 We explored multiple approaches and datasets, in order to meet the requirements of the project -

-Chatterbot: It is a python inbuilt-library that allows creating chatbot on data, once cleaned.
-IT provided flexibility like padding, vectorization of data and linking with different email APIs like gmail, yahoo etc. In addition, it links with sendgrid, mailgrid to provide data like when the email was opened, email link clicked, how long did the user spent on the email etc.
-Seq2seq: This approach provides us more flexibility, because unlike chatterbot, it is written from scratch.
-We decided to go ahead with this approach.
-At beginning, the model was trained without pre-trained word embeddings, after 100 epochs of training, the loss stays over 1.5, and the answer for many questions stay the same (using the most frequent answers in the training data set).
-With the pretrained global word vectors, the loss jumps below
+1. Define the value of sender and his/her email (detailed below)

+2. For low value emails, we choose using Seq2seq algorithm and build automatic email generation system(detailed below).
+After enormous training, emails will be replied flexibly and automatically with the pretrained seq2seq model.

-Template based approach : Detailed below.
-This approach was suggested by Prof Ikhlaq Sidhu as a preferred approach to the problem statement.
-We decided to try this as well, along with chatbot for a more reliable email response.
+3. For high value emails, we decide using Template based approach(detailed below), which was suggested by Prof Ikhlaq Sidhu as a preferred approach to the problem statement.
+We found Chatterbot, a python library, with simple NLP training it can help select the right template based on keywords and sentiment analysis of emails received.

-Dataset:
-Enron dataset - This dataset was initially suggested by the Maverick team.
-It is a data on emails and their responses for around 55000 interactions.
-However, cleaning this data posed a challenge.
-We used this data by manually cleaning it for Template based approach.
-Twitter dataset - This is a widely accepted database for chatbot development.
-It is openly available on the internet and contains around 20,000 interactions.
-We decided to go ahead with the for the chatbot, due to lack of email dataset that could feed the chatbot.

 Work Done

-3.1)	How to define the value of sender and his/her email We define the professional, personal and company persona in order to understand the value of the client.
+1. How to define the value of sender and his/her email We define the professional, personal and company persona in order to understand the value of the client.
 We started with LinkedIn scraping using Selenium Webdriver.
 We successfully scraped 1000+ profiles.We used this data to score client into ‘high/medium/low’ value clients based on different weightage given to characteristics like title held in the company, level of education, years of experience and experience relevance.
 This enable us to determine if our code will directly respond to an incoming email or ask the user for manual intervention, when a high-value client is identified.

-3.2)	Chatbot Based Approach
+2. Chatbot Based Approach
 Dataset selection:
 Initially, we tried to use Enron email dataset to train a seq2seq model, but found matching reply email to the original email is challenging.
 Also considering the various length of emails, there won’t be enough samples in each bucket of length.
 Thus, we turned to using another popular dataset --Movie Dialogue Corpus, provided by Cornell University.